 To pass a course, students must obtain a cumulative grade of 80% (B) as a graduate student.
 As in all clinical nursing courses, a grade point average of "B" or better is required to progress in the program.
 Students must pass the assigned "pass/fail" components of the course and must complete all clinical hours.
-For undergraduate courses, students must obtain a cumulative grade of 75% (C), expect for the Prelicensure BSN, in which they must earn a cumulative grade of 80% (B).
+For undergraduate courses, students must obtain a cumulative grade of 75% (C).